-If you are filing pro se, you should file the following three documents within the one-year time limit: (1) a habeas petition, (2) an application for appointment of counsel, and (3) an application for a stay (in death penalty cases only).
+If you are filing pro se,331 you should file the following three documents within the one-year time limit: (1) a habeas petition,332 (2) an application for appointment of counsel, and (3) an application for a stay (in death penalty cases only).333

-6. Where to File
+2. Where to File

-If you are a state prisoner, you may have a choice of federal courts in which to file your petition.
-You may file your petition in either the district court of the district where you are imprisoned or the district court of the district in which you were convicted.
-For some people, this may be the same district.
+If you are incarcerated in a state prison, you may have a choice of federal courts in which to file your petition.
+You may file your petition in either the district court of the district where you are imprisoned, or in the district court of the district in which you were convicted.334 For some people, this may be the same district.
 For others, these may be two different districts.

 There are several advantages to filing in the district court where you were convicted.
 First, the records of your trial and sentencing are located there.
 Second, it is likely that additional evidence or witnesses that you may wish to produce for the court can be found there.
 Third, if you were convicted in a city and are now imprisoned in a small town or rural area, more qualified attorneys may be available to you in the district where you were convicted.
-On the other hand, if you have an attorney, it may be easier for a local attorney to travel to your prison to discuss the case with you.
+On the other hand, if you already have an attorney, it may be easier for a local attorney to travel to your prison to discuss the case with you.
 In that case, you may choose to file in the district court of the place where you are now imprisoned.
-In any case, regardless of where you file, the court in which you file will likely transfer your case to the district where you were convicted if the court decides that a transfer is proper.
+In any case, regardless of where you file, the court in which you file will likely transfer your case to the district where you were convicted if the court decides that a transfer is proper.335

-If you are a federal prisoner, you do not have a choice of where to file your habeas petition.
+If you are incarcerated in a federal prison, you do not have a choice of where to file your habeas petition.
 You must file your petition in the district in which you were convicted and sentenced.

-7. Whom to File Against
+3. Whom to File Against

-If you are a state prisoner filing a Section 2254 petition, or a federal prisoner filing under Section 2241, you need to name a respondent on your petition.
-If you are a federal prisoner filing under Section 2255, you do not need to name a respondent on your petition.
+If you are a person incarcerated in state custody filing a Section 2254 petition, or a person incarcerated in federal custody filing under Section 2241,336 you need to name a respondent on your petition.
+If you are a person incarcerated in federal custody filing under Section 2255, you do not need to name a respondent on your petition.337